 Over-the-phone support is the preferred method of synchronous problem-solving.
-The concerning party would call a hotline, interact with an interactive voice response (IVR), and get connected to an available agent.
+The concerned party would call a hotline, interact with an interactive voice response (IVR), and get connected to an available agent.

 Via email support

-Reaching out to the support team through email is one of the most effective ways to communicate an issue, as email services allow you to attach files for references.
+Reaching out to the support team through email is one of the most effective ways to communicate an issue, as email services allow you to attach files for reference.

 From here, the agent receives an active ticket tagged as email correspondence.
 Attaching relevant files (e.g., specific error messages, prompts, transaction slips, etc.) will lead to an easier transaction and a faster response.

 Live chatting can be beneficial for customers that can’t get onto the phone.
 As soon as they get past the automated chatbot responses, a ticket opens.